cloudflare/cloudflare-docs/content/style-guide/formatting/ui-elements.md

 ### Icons or non-alphabetic characters

-Button names and the labels of other UI elements may include icons or symbols that are not alphabetical or numerical.
-For example, a button named **+ Add element** starts with a plus sign.
-When writing these names or labels in procedural instructions, do not include these symbols.
-They are usually redundant and can be safely removed.
+The names or labels on buttons and other UI elements may include icons or symbols.
+For example, a button named **+ Add element** includes a plus sign.
+When writing these names or labels in procedures, do not include symbols.
+They are usually redundant and can be removed safely.

 If an element has no text other than the symbol (for example, just `+`), you can keep the symbol in the instructions.
-This especially applies to instructions in UIs of third-party products.
+This especially applies to instructions in interfaces for third-party products.

 ### Ellipses

 An ellipsis is a set of three dots (`...`) that might be used as a variable or wildcard.
 For example, a **Save As...** menu item might display a dialog box where you can save a file in different places.
-If you refer to a menu item or button that has ellipses, do not include the ellipsis.
-Always leave it out.
+If you refer to a menu item or button that has an ellipsis, do not include the ellipsis.
 In text, ellipses can be distracting.